montero-melis/2018_replication_sheb-pulv2013/1908_sp13_replic_swe/notes_git.md

 --> Take a look at which local branches track which remote branches.
 Now petrus should track remote petrus

 Now from Github you can initiate a "pull request", which Guillermo will have to approve.

+Once your branch is merged with master on Github...

+- git checkout master
+- git pull
+- git branch -D petrus
+- git checkout -b petrus
+- do your work and commit and when ready to push:
+- git push --force -u origin petrus (this will overwrite the petrus branch in origin)

 Potentially useful stuff